Paving the way for transitions --- a case for Weyl geometry

-At the moment we cannot claim that these (potential) anomalies will be resolved by Weyl geometric gravity.
-But they are sufficient reason for reflecting the status of present cosmology and to compare it with alternative approaches.
 Weyl geometric gravity is not the only alternative ``on the market''; many others are being explored.\footnote{Some of them have been reviewed from a contemporary history view in \cite{Kragh:varying_c,Kragh:multiverse,Kragh:oscillating} and the (quasi) steady state approach in \cite{Lepeltier:dialogue}.
-Less discussed are different kinds of static or neo-static approaches \cite{Crawford:static_universe,Masreliez:I,Scholz:BerlinEnglish,Scholz:FoP}, or explorations of unconventional views on vacuum energy like in \cite{Fahr:BindingEnergy}.
-The number of publications which accept the present standard cosmology in the observable part but develop alternatives to the ``big bang'' singularity seems to be rising, among them \cite{Penrose:Cycles,Steinhardt:cyclic,Bojowald:Vor}.} Some of them may be worth considering in philosophical `meta'-reflections on cosmology, complementary to philosophical investigations centered on more mainstream lines of investigation in cosmology.\footnote{Very selectively, \cite{Smeenk:Inflation,Zinkernagel/Rugh:cosmic_time,Beisbart:cosmological_principle}.}
+Less discussed are different kinds of static or neo-static approaches \cite{Crawford:static_universe,Masreliez:I,Scholz:BerlinEnglish,Scholz:FoP}, or explorations of unconventional views on vacuum energy like in \cite{Fahr:BindingEnergy}.} The number of publications which accept the present standard cosmology in the observable part but develop alternatives to the ``big bang'' singularity seems to be rising.\footnote{Among them \cite{Penrose:Cycles,Steinhardt:cyclic,Bars/Steinhardt/Turok:2014,Bojowald:Vor}.} Some of them may be worth considering in philosophical `meta'-reflections on cosmology, complementary to philosophical investigations centered on more mainstream lines of investigation in cosmology.\footnote{Very selectively, \cite{Smeenk:Inflation,Zinkernagel/Rugh:cosmic_time,Beisbart:cosmological_principle} and the recent volume {\em 46} of {\em Studies in History and Philosophy of Science, Part A}.}